Someone reading this is the person who will save Jason’s life.

 Meet Jason

-Jason is 48 years old, married, and has an 18-year-old daughter, Alicia, who just graduated from High School.
+Jason is 50 years old, married to Tricia, and has an 21-year-old daughter, Alicia.
 He has an infectious sense of humor and cares deeply about his family, his faith, and his country.
 He served in the US Army and the Army Reserves for 7 years.
 He earned his Masters Degree in Business and loved working with businesses before his kidneys began to fail him.

-Jason was diagnosed with IgA Nephropathy 11 years ago.
+Jason was diagnosed with IgA Nephropathy at the age of 31.
 Unlike more traditional kidney diseases, his immune system is literally attacking his kidneys and aggressively shutting them down.
-He has courageously battled this disease with medication, a strict diet, and undergoing dialysis three times a week.
+He has courageously battled this disease with medication, a strict diet, and undergoing dialysis four times a week.
+Thanks to an incredibly supportive boss, Tricia is able to flex her working hours and regularly work from home so that she can administer Jason’s dialysis.
+Together, they battle Jason’s illness as a team, although it is both a physical and a financial hardship to fight this disease.
 If he does not get a transplanted kidney within the next 12 months, his prognosis is not good.
-If you have an O+ or an O- blood type, you could be THE ONE!
+If you have an O- blood type, you could be THE ONE!

 Just the Facts